LGBTQ rights in Sudan: Social attitudes

 Same-sex sexual relations policies have divided some religious communities.
 In 2006, Abraham Mayom Athiaan, a bishop in South Sudan, led a split from the Episcopal Church of Sudan for what he regarded as a failure by the church leadership to condemn homosexuality sufficiently strongly.

 The U.S. Department of State's 2011 human rights report found that:

 The law prohibits sodomy ...; however, there were no reports of antisodomy laws being applied.
 There were no known lesbian, gay, bisexual, or transgender (LGBT) organizations.
 Official discrimination based on sexual orientation and gender identity occurred.
 Societal discrimination against LGBT persons was widespread.
 Vigilantes targeted suspected gay men and lesbians for violent abuse, and there were public demonstrations against homosexuality.

 In the 2019 Arab Barometer Survey, 17% of Sudanese said homosexuality is acceptable.

+In November 2019, a Swedish International Development Cooperation Agency filed a resport stating that LGBT descriimation is widespread, and that few people are preared to speak openly about LGBT isssues, and vigilantes targeted LGBT people for violent abuse.

 Rights groups

 The first LGBTQ association of the country is Freedom Sudan, founded in December 2006.
 However, no internet presence has been seen from the group's Facebook page since 2013.
 Another group, Rainbow Sudan, was founded on 9 February 2012.
 Its founder, known as Mohammed, described the work and aims of the group: "...[W]e have groups that work online and offline.
 We form a small network of people working in an organized way to advance as much as possible LGBTQ issues, to show who we are, to stop discrimination, to see our rights recognized.
 We provide sexual education, psychological and emotional support, protection."
 Rainbow Sudan's internet presence ceased after January 2015.
+Bedayaa, founded in 2010, continues to serve the LGBT+ community in Nile valley region of Sudan and Egypt.